Integrated Six-Year Residency

-The Integrated Thoracic Residency Program of the Emory University School of Medicine provides a multidisciplinary and diverse pathway into cardiothoracic surgery.
+The Integrated Thoracic Surgery Residency Program of the Emory University School of Medicine provides a multidisciplinary and diverse pathway into cardiothoracic surgery.
 Our residents work with highly dedicated and exceptional faculty, receive early exposure to cardiothoracic surgery, train in the fundamental concepts of general surgery, experience diagnostic and interventional cardiology, and train in pulmonary and critical care.

 The program features rotations at seven different Emory-affiliated, metro-Atlanta area hospitals; access to an abundant case volume of more than 4000 cardiothoracic procedures per year; elective away rotations during the first three years; and four months of a super-specialization elective during the chief resident year.